What Happens If You Only Pay the Minimum on a Credit Card?

 Estimates use standard amortization math.
 Actual issuer formulas can vary.

-In this example, keeping the payment fixed saves about 32 years and roughly $22,000 in interest.
-The payment only increases from the first-month minimum of about $250 to $400, but that extra $150 changes the entire payoff path.
+In this example, keeping the payment fixed saves about 30.5 years and roughly $19,973 in interest.
+The payment increases from the first-month minimum of about $250 to $300, and that extra $50 changes the entire repayment result.

 That’s how two people with the same balance and APR can end up in very different places.
 One keeps following the statement minimum.
 The other holds the payment steady and gives the balance less room to linger.